 Not all green cleaning supplies are created equal.
-Find out what criteria to evaluate about an eco-friendly cleaning product before purchasing it.
+Find out what criteria to evaluate about an eco-friendly cleaning product before purchasing it, to know if it's actually good for the environment.

 More and more cleaners are coming on the market all the time which are advertised to be environmentally friendly, and "green."
 That, overall, is a good thing as we, as a society, realize that cleaning our homes shouldn't be so dangerous for our health or for Mother Nature.